akohta/multi_fbeam/README.md

 In additon, spiral phase modulated beam ( like a Laguerre Gaussian beam ), and Bessel beam can be analyzed.
 This program also supports superposition of these beams.
 The analysis method used here based on Fourier optics.

+## Usage of example code

+1. type 'make' command to compile
+2. type './example1.out.
+    This executable ( source file is example1.c ) calculates electromagnetic field.
+This is the simplest example to use this code.
+The beam datafile 'fpw.txt' is used.
+4. type './example2.out.
+    This executable ( source file is example2.c ) calculate electric field intensity distributions and output to a text files.
+5. type './fpw_verification.out.
+    This executable ( source file is fpw_verification.c ) show verification results about focused plane wave.
+This is for a verification, not to demonstrate the use.

+Please see mfb_src/multi_fbeam.h for detail of functions.
+The samples of beam are in beam_sample folder, please copy and use.

 ## Formulae for electromagnetic field
 Electromagnetic wave is assumed monochromatic wave.
 The surroundings is assumed nonmagnetic.